gusye1234/gpt-readme/readme_human.md

-  --language LANGUAGE  Select your readme language --demand DEMAND      Additional requires for the gpt-readme --out OUT            Select where your readme file should be saved
+  --language LANGUAGE  Select your readme language --demand DEMAND      Additional requires for the gpt-readme --out OUT            Select where your readme file should be saved --model MODEL        Select which model to use, default is gpt-3.5-turbo
 ```

 Make sure to configure the necessary environment variables (`OPENAI_API_KEY`)before running the module.